The next Code Review meeting is set for October 18, 2022

 Upcoming Code Adoption Cycle (2021 IBC/IRC/IEC)

-The committee has stood up a Code Adoption Review sub-committee to begin work on the 2021 Building and Energy Codes.
+The Code Adoption Review sub-committee recently met with Regional Building Department officials to discuss proposed amendments to the 2021 Building and Energy Codes.
 Members are encouraged to review changes from the 2018 & 2021 codes for how they relate and impact their specific business.
-The sub-committee will review at a higher level and support or suggest amendments based off industry feedback and majority consensus.
-RBD has already begun their review and will offer updates over the next 6-8 months at the monthly Code Review committee meeting.
+The 2021 IEC code changes deserve special attention for potential cost and schedule impacts.
 Please reach out to Amanda DeMarco if you are interested in joining the sub-committee.

 Below are Significant Changes gathered by NAHB (National Association of Home Builders).
 These lists consider impacts at a National level and may not capture all considerations for our market/climate/built environment.